tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_1.md

 # Models

-Models (unofficial term) are collections of basic entities like records.
+In sharpino models are collections of entities.
 A model can contain references to elements of other models only indirectly, for example using external ids.

 A Simple model for todo items: